This post may contain affiliate links. Please see our disclosure policy for more details.

 Pasta sauce stored in mason jar with vegetables on the side.

-Store any remaining sauce in an airtight container or jar and refrigerate for up to 7 days.
+Store any leftover hidden veggie pasta sauce in an airtight container or glass jar in the refrigerator for up to 7 days.

 Easy pasta sauce recipes